Brodek u Přerova: Administrative division

+Etymology

+The name Brodek is a diminutive from the Czech word brod, meaning 'ford'.

 Geography

 Brodek u Přerova is located about 8 km northwest of Přerov and 12 km south of Olomouc.
-Most of the municipal territory lies in the Upper Morava Valley, the village of Luková lies already in the southern tip of the Nízký Jeseník mountain range.
+Most of the municipal territory lies in the Upper Morava Valley, but the village of Luková lies in the southern tip of the Nízký Jeseník range.
+The highest point is at 237 m above sea level.
 The Olešnice Stream flows north of the market town.

 History

 The first written mention of Brodek is from 1301.
 Brodek was a property of the Dominican Monastery in Olomouc until 1782.

 Brodek u Přerova was promoted to a market town in 1909.
 This title was restored in 2009.

+Demographics

 Economy

 The market town is known for bellfounding.
-Many church bells of the churches in the Czech Republic have been cast in local workshop of Dytrych family, founded in 1951.
+Many church bells of the churches in the Czech Republic have been cast in local workshop of the Dytrych family, founded in 1951.

+Transport

+Brodek u Přerova is located on the railway lines Šumperk–Vyškov and Uničov–Nezamyslice.

 Sights

-The Church of the Nativity of Saint John the Baptist was built in the pseudo-Romanesque style in 1893.
+The main landmark is the Church of the Nativity of Saint John the Baptist.
+It was built in the pseudo-Romanesque style in 1893.

 in 2000, the Brodek carillon was put into operation, manufactured in a local workshop.
 It contains 22 bells ranging from 5 to 220 kg.